-A potentially deadly toxin is being absorbed into bottled water from the plastic containers.
-And the longer the water is stored, the levels of poison increase, research reveals.
+A potentially deadly toxin is being leached into bottled water from the plastic containers.
+And the longer the water is stored, the more the levels of poison increase, research reveals.

 The research by world expert Dr William Shotyk – who has vowed never to drink bottled water again – was published in the Royal Society of Chemistry’s journal.